The Best Hotels in the Caribbean

 Sandy Lane, Barbados

 If it’s good enough for Simon Cowell and the Beckhams, then you know you’re onto a winner.
-This legendary resort is a favourite among the A-List, and it’s easy to see why.
+This legendary resort in Barbados is a favourite among the A-List, and it’s easy to see why.
 Private villas, some of the best golf in the world and an award-winning spa are just a taste of the luxuries you can lap up at Sandy Lane.
 Our favourite rooms are the Luxury Orchid Suites, set amongst the tropical flowers and featuring private dining patios.
 When you feel like venturing outside the comfort of your villa, an al fresco beachside table beneath a canopy of mahogany trees at L’Acajou restaurant will be waiting for you.
 We hear the prime-aged steaks here are not to be missed.

 Eden Rock, St Barths